Desbeers/ChordProMac/TestBuild/README.md

 Reason is that I rebuild the **ChordPro** core on my M1 mac so the core is *arm* only at the moment.
 That will be fixed for any official release in the future.

-**As of 21 June 2024, the TestBuilds might not work at all because I'm battling code-signing **
+**As of 21 June 2024, the TestBuilds might not work at all because I'm battling code-signing**

+You might get the application running by downloading, moving to `Applications`.
+NOT OPENING IT, go to terminal and enter:

+    codesign --force --deep -s - /Applications/ChordPro.app

+Then open with the usual right-click...
+If working, you run a full Arm version

 ---

-This is an unsigned, intel only test build for macOS 12 and later.
+This is an unsigned, ~~intel only~~ test build for macOS 12 and later.

 - Download the dmg and open it.
 - Move the application to wherever you want it.